abathroomwithblacksnakeskinwallpapercirculargoldmirror

 A time you can get away with only using a finish once is with a centred vanity mirror.
 Plus while using three metal finishes throughout the bathroom.
 Then the wall mirror then becomes a focal point instead of looking like a mistake.

-4. Contrasting metals
+4. Contrasting Metals

 Contrasting the metals is how you get the design to look intentional.